Finland says Russia suspending natural gas supplies | Headlines

 - Denmark

-Italian energy company Eni said this week that it was “starting procedures” to open a euro and a ruble account.

-The European Commission, the European Union's executive arm, has said countries making a payment in the currency listed in their contracts and formally signalling that the payment process is concluded is acceptable under EU sanctions.
-But it says opening a second account in rubles would breach them.
+The European Commission, the European Union's executive arm, has said the system does not violate EU sanctions if countries make a payment in the currency listed in their contracts and then formally signal that the payment process is concluded.
+But it says opening a second account in rubles would breach sanctions.

 That's left countries scrambling to decide what to do next.
-Finland refused the new payment system, with energy company Gasum saying its supply would be halted Saturday.

-It comes after Finland, along with Sweden, applied to join the NATO military organisation, marking one of the biggest geopolitical ramifications of Russia's war on Ukraine that could rewrite Europe's security map.
+Analysts say the EU stance is ambiguous enough to allow the Kremlin to keep trying to undermine unity among the 27 member countries — but losing major European customers like Italy and Germany would cost Russia heavily.
+It comes as Europe tries to reduce its dependency on Russian oil and gas to avoid pouring hundreds of millions into Putin's war chest each day but build enough reserves before winter from scarce worldwide supplies.

+It “will play a major role in securing gas supplies for Finland's industry,” Lintila said.
+The vessel should be ready to operate by next winter.

+Finland and Estonia have been cooperating on renting the LNG terminal ship, which will provide enough storage and supply capacity to allow Russian gas to be abandoned in the neighboring countries, said Gasgrid Finland, the transmission network company.
+A gas pipeline between the neighbors will make it possible to import gas from the Baltic states instead of Russia.

-Meanwhile, Italian company Eni on Tuesday said it was moving to follow Putin's decree “in view of the imminent payment due in the coming days'' but did not agree with the changes.
+Meanwhile, Italian company Eni said Tuesday that it was moving to follow Putin's decree “in view of the imminent payment due in the coming days” but did not agree with the changes.

 Italian Premier Mario Draghi has said he believes it is a violation of the contract, and has called on the European Commission to make a ruling so companies know if compliance violates sanctions.